 Do I need a service address?

 If you are a company director, secretary, subscriber, person with significant control, or LLP member, you are legally required to have a service address to enable the delivery of official government mail in relation to your role in the company.
 You must provide this information when you join the company or LLP, whether that is during incorporation or afterward.

 Shareholders (of companies limited by shares) and guarantors (of companies limited by guarantee) only have to provide a service address to Companies House if they become members during the company registration process or if they are also PSCs in the company.
 In all other instances, there is no need for members to provide any address information.

 What type of address can I use as a service address?

-You may use your home address, business premises, the company’s registered office address, your accountant’s or solicitor’s office, or a professional service address or virtual office from a company formation agent or address provider.
+You may use your home address, business premises, the company’s registered office address, your accountant’s or solicitor’s office, or a professional service address, or virtual office from a company formation agent or address provider.

-I rent my home.
-Can I use it as a service address?
+I rent my home – can I use it as a service address?

 Due to the fact that your service address will be a matter of public record, you must seek permission from the owner of the premises before providing it as a service address or using it for any other business-related purpose.
-Most tenancy agreements include provisions preventing tenants from using the rented premises for such purposes.
+Most tenancy agreements include provisions preventing tenants from using their rented premises for such purposes.
 If you’re in any doubt, you should contact your landlord for confirmation before using your home as a service address.